 There is one significant feature worth mentioning.
 This feature is only available on the PowerBI.com website while looking at the dashboard.
 Dashboards are not able to be exported for web viewing.
 Only Reports can be exported.
 Having said that, there’s a feature in Power BI Dashboards called Natural Language Query.
-How it works is that you just start typing questions in the query entry and Power BI will analyze your question and dynamically create a custom chart using the underlying datasets in the dashboard to attempt to answer your question through a data visualization.
+To use, just start typing questions in the query entry and Power BI will analyze your question and dynamically create a custom chart using the underlying datasets in the dashboard to attempt to answer your question through a data visualization.

-Take a look and you can quickly see that Green Bay, Wisconsin has a 73% white population with only 4% black.
+Take a look and you can quickly see that Green Bay, Wisconsin has a 73% white population with only 4% black (and other) population.
 On the other end of the spectrum, Detroit, Michigan has an ethnic mix of 83% black and only 8% white.
 Minnesota and Chicago are in the middle.
 So the NFC North has the absolutely most diverse ethnic makeup of any conference division in the entire NFL: